FranciscoOrdonez/toyota-used-cars-machine-learning-predicting-prices/README.md

 Now, we use all features to model with tree regression modeling.
 The features are:
 ['model','year','transmission','mileage','fuelType','tax','mpg','engineSize'], split train and test data, fit it with train data, predict and get an r2 score of 94.76 % with a root mean squared error of 10.87%.
 Finally we create a dataframe X_new with the following steps:

 First: get data X_new with three cars to predict prices:  model: yaris, years: 2022,2020,2012, transmision:     all  manual, mileage: 0,20000,200000,  fueltype all petrol, tax all 100, mpg: 60,50,40 and enginesize:         1.6,1.6 and 1.0.

- Second: predict prices out of the decision tree regression model above
+Second: predict prices out of the decision tree regression model above.

- Third: transform the predicted log prices to real prices with np.exp
+ Third: transform the predicted log prices to real prices with np.exp.

- Result:   The predicted price for first car( Yaris year 2022, with 0 mileage, enginesize 1.6) is 11114 pounds
+ Result:   The predicted price for first car( Yaris year 2022, with 0 mileage, enginesize 1.6) is 11114 pounds.

-          The predicted price for second car(Yaris year 2020, with 20000 miles,enginesize 1.6) is 10322 pounds
+          The predicted price for second car(Yaris year 2020, with 20000 miles,enginesize 1.6) is 10322 pounds.

-         The predicted price for third car(Yaris year 2012 with 200000 miles, enginesize 1.0) is 4741 pounds
+         The predicted price for third car(Yaris year 2012 with 200000 miles, enginesize 1.0) is 4741 pounds.